List of Emmerdale characters introduced in 2004: Stalking Chloe Harris

+Aubrey Bedford

+Aubrey Bedford is an estate agent who first appears when he shows Tom King (Kenneth Farrington) around Holdgate Farm in March 2004, when Zoe Tate (Leah Bracknell) gave him first refusal after she found out the Dingle family had been powering their home from Holdgate.
+Tom liked the house and subsequently bought it.
+Aubrey then appeared again when he was hired by Alan Turner (Richard Thorp) to sell The Grange in July 2004.
+When Rodney Blackstock is trying to buy Home Farm, he decides to sell his house.
+Aubrey looks around the house, but is more interested in Rodney's son Paul Lambert.
+To get Aubrey away from Paul, Rodney agrees to flirt with Aubrey.
+Aubrey likes older men, so Rodney's attentions make him more invested in helping Rodney.
+Ultimately the sale does not go through because Rodney does not get Home Farm.
+Aubrey continues to appear on a recurring basis between 2004-2008.

+Aubrey returns to the village in January 2015 when Katie Sugden (Sammy Winward) decided to sell Tug Ghyll, which fell through.
+Aubrey then returned again in December 2015 to discuss the sale of Diane Sugden's half of The Woolpack.

 Matthew King

 Colleen King

 Colleen King, played by Melanie Ash, is the first wife of Carl King (Tom Lister), appearing in 2004, 2005 and 2010.

 Colleen is divorced from Carl, with whom she had two children Thomas (Jack Ferguson; Connor Hill) and Anya (Ceryen Dean; Millie Archer).
 She has custody of the children, and appears in the village briefly in 2004 and 2005 when they visit Carl.
-Colleen returned in January 2010 with Thomas and Anya as she was going to visit her husband, Stefan, in hospital after had been injured in a work accident, and her sister would not have them so she dropped them off at Carl's whilst she nursed Stefan back to health.
-In April 2010, Colleen returned and told Carl she wanted to emigrate to Saudi Arabia and take the children with her.
+Colleen returns in January 2010 with Thomas and Anya as she was going to visit her new husband, Stefan, in hospital after he has been injured in a work accident, and her sister wills not have them so she drops them off at Carl's whilst she nurses Stefan back to health.
+In April 2010, Colleen returns to and told Carl she wanted to emigrate to Saudi Arabia and take the children with her.
 She left with Thomas and Anya the following day.

+In 2023, Colleen dies of a heart attack, off-screen.